ricard1997/twod-analysis-kit/README.md

 [url_license]: https://www.gnu.org/licenses/gpl-2.0
 [url_mda]: https://www.mdanalysis.org

-Toolkit created to map biophysical properties of lipid bilayers to the membrane plane to track changes and study correlations in 2D.
+Toolkit created to map biophysical properties of proteins onto surfaces, and lipid bilayers to the membrane plane to track changes and study correlations in 2D.
 This kit is built following the format of MDAKits.

-2D Analysis is bound by a [Code of Conduct](https://github.com/monjegroup/twod-analysis-kit/blob/main/CODE_OF_CONDUCT.md).
+twodnalysis is bound by a [Code of Conduct](https://github.com/monjegroup/twod-analysis-kit/blob/main/CODE_OF_CONDUCT.md).

 ### Installation

-To build 2D Analysis from source,
+To build `twodanalysis` from source,
 We strongly recommend that you use virtual environments and [Anaconda](https://docs.conda.io/en/latest/) as your package manager.
 Below we provide instructions both for `conda` and `pip`.